-I like to think of myself as a bit of quinoa expert.
+I like to think of myself as a bit of quinoa expert at this point.
 As soon as I learned of the benefits, I’ve been making it non-stop.
-I’ve had my fair share of failed attempts, so I’m here to share everything I’ve learned over the years with you!
+I’ve had my fair share of failed attempts and mushy bowls, so I’m here to share everything I’ve learned over the years with you!

 Quinoa (pronounced “KEEN-wah”) is my favorite.
 Though commonly served grain style, it is actually a seed, not a grain!
-Along with buckwheat it’s classified as a “pseudo-grain” because it’s not a grain, but people often have it as a breakfast bowl, in sushi, buddha bowls, I think you get the point!
+Along with buckwheat it’s classified as a “pseudo-grain” because it’s not a grain, but people often have it as a breakfast bowl, in sushi, buddha bowls, and other recipes where a grain would typically be present.

 STEP 1: First things first, measure the quinoa.
 I use these dry measuring cups so the measurement is as exact as possible.

 STEP 2: Next, rinse.
 This is to ensure there are no weird objects straying in the quinoa (it’s happened) and to rinse away the bitter coating that can sometimes make it taste a little funky.
 Rinse it for about 1 minute using a fine mesh strainer.

 STEP 3: Once rinsed, add to a pot with water.
 You always want to use a 1:2 ratio of quinoa to water.
 So, if you’re cooking 1 cup of dry, you’ll want to use 2 cups of water.
 If you’re cooking ½ cup dry, use 1 cup of water and so on.

 STEP 4: Bring to a low boil.

 STEP 5: Add seasonings of choice.
 I always add salt, but some garlic or onion powder is always delicious.